Hugo-loio/PokemonClassifier/README.md

 To use the models for prediction run `python predict_pokemon.py <path_to_image>`.
 The script `predict_random_pokemon.sh` loops through random Pokémon in the testing dataset and uses the model indicated in `predict_pokemon.py`.

-In these python scripts, the variable `model_name` might needs to be changed to use different models.
+In these python scripts, the variable `model_name` might need to be changed to use different models.
 By default, it is set to `'final_cnn_model'`, corresponding to the default name of the convolution neural network model.
 See which models are available in the `models` directory.